How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 pfSense Bonjour firewall rules

-We might as well set the IPP/AirPrint rule while we are here.
-I have an alias for Trusted_wireless of the IPs of the devices I allow to access the printer.
-As for the source of packets to Bonjour on 5353, this can be restricted or set to any.
-Too many devices make Bonjour or mDNS broadcasts so we can go with the flow.
+We might as well set the IPP/AirPrint rule while we’re here.
+I have an alias called Trusted_wireless that includes the IPs of devices I allow to access the printer.
+As for the source of packets to Bonjour on port 5353, this can be restricted or set to any.
+Too many devices make Bonjour or mDNS broadcasts, so we can go with the flow.

 7. Enable Avahi’s Multi-Interface Bonjour Rebroadcast

 This is straightforward.
-Head to pfSense’s Services > Avahi and select the interfaces to “bridge” which connect to the iPhone and the Windows machine.
-In step 4 below, you can leave this blank to rebroadcast (or reflect) all services, but using dig I’ve found that _ipp._tcp.local is the service name for the IPP (IP Printing) or AirPrint service.
+Head to pfSense’s Services > Avahi and select the interfaces to “bridge”—the ones connecting to the iPhone and the Windows machine.
+In step 4 below, you can leave the field blank to rebroadcast (or reflect) all services.
+But using dig, I’ve found that _ipp._tcp.local is the service name for IPP (IP Printing) or AirPrint.

 pfSense Avahi settings